iggredible/chatty.vim/README.md

 ### Usage 3: Cmdline

-Chatty comes with 2 commands to complement the ask and transform operators: `:ChattyAsk` and `:ChattyTransform`.
+Chatty comes with 2 commands to complement the ask and ask-and-transform operators: `:ChattyAsk` and `:ChattyAsk!`.

-Like any commands, you can pass them a range argument. `:ChattyAsk` will pass all the text in the given range to chat provider. `:ChattyTransform` will consume and transform all the text in the given range to chat provider.
+Like any commands, you can pass them a range argument. `:ChattyAsk` will pass all the text in the given range to chat provider. `:ChattyAsk!` will consume and transform all the text in the given range to chat provider.

 For example, if I have the following text: